mpyne-navy/dsb-report/dsb-report.md

 designed to be applied to problems in a limited domain.
 Therefore the fourth-generation languages do not compete with Ada.

-### If an application is well-matched to a fourth-generation language, the cost of realizing the application can be a hundredfold less expensive than programming it in any general purpose language, Including Ada. {#if-an-application-is-well-matched-to-a-fourth-generation-language-the-cost-of-realizing-the-application-can-be-a-hundredfold-less-expensive-than-programming-it-in-any-general-purpose-language-including-ada. .unnumbered}
+### If an application is well-matched to a fourth-generation language, the cost of realizing the application can be a hundredfold less expensive than programming it in any general purpose language, Including Ada.

 Spreadsheets are routinely used to accomplish tasks in minutes that would require hours of work in a general purpose language.
 Similarly, an exploratory artificial intelligence (AI) task may be programmed in an AI language in days versus months in any general purpose language.

-### A weapons system development is not one task in a single problem domain; the Task Force is skeptical that any fourth-generation language is well-suited to such applications. {#a-weapons-system-development-is-not-one-task-in-a-single-problem-domain-the-task-force-is-skeptical-that-any-fourth-generation-language-is-well-suited-to-such-applications. .unnumbered}
+### A weapons system development is not one task in a single problem domain; the Task Force is skeptical that any fourth-generation language is well-suited to such applications.

 Note that some of the high-risk tasks in a weapons system may be advantageously prototyped in a fourth-generation language to experiment